fairDataSociety/bounties/.github/ISSUE_TEMPLATE/bounty-template.md

 What needs to be done / demonstrated to consider the bounty finished.

+E.g:
+- A new, open-source repository is created and link to repository posted under the issue
+- Well documented instructions on how to install and use the app, included in the README of the repository
+- Use open source license Apache 2.0
+- ...

 **Timeline**

 Important dates / milestones.
 At least the end date for completion.

+E.g:
+This bounty is estimated to take X.

+Deadline: X calendar weeks after approval.

+Compensation: In BZZ tokens in amount of X DAI at the date of payment (as of the price of BZZ / DAI on the day of the payout as determined by Fair Data Society).

 **Bounty process**